 If you break your lease, do you have to continue paying rent?
 Can your landlord shut off your utilities in an attempt to get you to move out?
 What rights do you have when a neighbor drives you crazy with loud music?

 A lease is a binding contract between you and your landlord, so breaking it for any reason is a breach of contract.
 However, sometimes life interferes with your plans, and you may find that you need to break a lease.
-Moving to another city for a job, getting married or divorced or deciding to buy a home are all reasons you may find yourself needing to have a discussion with your landlord about your options.
+Moving to another city for a job, getting married or divorced, or deciding to buy a home are all reasons you may find yourself needing to discuss with your landlord about your options.
 Your rights will vary from state to state, and often you will incur a penalty for leaving early.
-If you give plenty of notice and offer to help your landlord find a new tenant, you may get off easy and not be penalized, but if your landlord feels they may have a hard time renting out your apartment, you will likely be required to pay your rent until a replacement is found.
+If you give plenty of notice and offer to help your landlord find a new tenant, you may get off easy and not be penalized, but if your landlord feels that he or she may have a hard time renting out your apartment, you will likely be required to pay your rent until a replacement is found.
 The best place to start is with a conversation with your landlord.

 Many types of problems can arise during your lease term that may require the landlord to take action, such as a broken appliance, problems with heating, pest control, noisy neighbors, or needing to terminate your lease early.
 However, not all landlords are courteous when it comes to replying to tenants promptly.
-If you have an issue that needs your landlord's attention, start by following their protocols when it comes to communication.
-Perhaps your landlord prefers that you call instead of email, or refer an issue to a maintenance company directly.
-Always be persistent and let your landlord know what's in it for them when making a request (such as if water is leaking and will damage the property).
+If you have an issue that needs your landlord's attention, start by following his or her protocols when it comes to communication.
+Perhaps your landlord prefers that you call instead of email or refer an issue to a maintenance company directly.
+Always be persistent and let your landlord know what's in it for him or her when making a request (such as if the water is leaking and will damage the property).